Samuel Clemens:

 Today, Mark Twain is still revered by many as a leading American author, social critic and humorist.
 His work stands out as an outstanding achievement of authenticity, spattered with autobiographical elements and experiences from Twain’s childhood that paint vivid backdrops for each story told.

-In his latest solo show, Joe Baer portrays Samuel Clemens near the end of his career, in a narrative and thought-provoking performance.
+In this solo show, Joe Baer portrays Samuel Clemens near the end of his career, in a narrative and thought-provoking performance.
 He presents a nostalgic look back through time; starting from Twain’s rural roots in small town, Missouri, to his International acclaim.
 Context and words from the pen of Mark Twain are intertwined to reimagine this legend on the lecture circuit, highlighting the ebbs and flows of this iconic American figure’s life against a visual collage of historical imagery.